Text Copied

 • Recent Disconnections – The recent list of devices disconnected

 In addition to the default dashboard, MQTT Broker supports custom one which allows users to create multiple dashboards specific to their applications.
-Let us dig deeper to know how it can help for your application.
+Let us dig deeper to know how it can help your application.

 Custom Dashboard

-List of widgets supported
+List of widgets supported :

 • Text